meowwtama/tp/docs/UserGuide.md

 <box type="note" seamless>

-**Note:** User with name identical to another user is deemed as duplication (case-insensitive), even when other information is different.
+**Note:** User with name identical to another user is deemed as a duplicate (case-sensitive), even when other information is different.
 </box>

 Examples: